dotnet/docs-maui/docs/platform-integration/device-media/picker.md

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)

-The `CAMERA`, `WRITE_EXTERNAL_STORAGE`, `READ_EXTERNAL_STORAGE` permissions are required, and must be configured in the Android project.
-These can be added in the following ways:
+The `CAMERA` permission is required and must be configured in the Android project.
+In addition:

+- If your app targets Android 12 or lower and needs access to media files that other apps have created, you must request the `READ_EXTERNAL_STORAGE` permission.
+- If your app targets Android 13 or higher and needs access to media files that other apps have created, you must request one or more of the following granular media permissions instead of the `READ_EXTERNAL_STORAGE` permission:

+  - `READ_MEDIA_IMAGES`
+  - `READ_MEDIA_VIDEO`
+  - `READ_MEDIA_AUDIO`

+These permissions can be added in the following ways:

-- Add the assembly-based permission:
+- Add the assembly-based permissions:

   Open the _Platforms/Android/MainApplication.cs_ file and add the following assembly attributes after `using` directives: